Vampyre: 1208: A Coterie Formed

 "To unconventional wisdom, then," she proposed, raising her glass.
 "And to the stories that shape us, whether glorious or embarrassing."

-"Blood wine and mischief!" the group echoed, their voices rising cheerfully into the night.
+"Blood wine and mischief!
+New Beginnings!" the group echoed, their voices rising cheerfully into the night.

 As they drank, Elizabeth felt something shift in the group's dynamic—a tentative lowering of guards, the first fragile threads of connection forming between these strangers thrown together by fate or design.